 Teaching is normally in the form of lectures, tutorials, classes, or seminars and delivered in weeks 1 - 8 during Full Terms.
-For the Archaeological Principles teaching in MT, and for some HT modules, teaching may extend into week 9.
+For the Archaeological Principles module in Michaelmas Term teaching will extend into week 9, and may also do so for some Hilary Term modules.
 Oxford Full Terms are short, but graduate students must expect to spend a considerable proportion of the vacations studying and working on assessments, and in many cases, that may mean staying in Oxford.
 Vacation time is required for the production of summative essays, portfolio and the dissertation.

 For the taught graduate degrees, tutorials and small classes - usually involving groups of around five students and a staff member - are the main means of teaching.
 For the MSc in Archaeological Science subjects, strong emphasis is placed on practical work in the lab.
 For some modules there may be no specific lecture courses.
-Tutorials are usually based on discussion of an essay written by the student during the preceding week, after reading suggested by module co-ordinator or supervisor.
+Tutorials are usually based on discussion of an essay or other form of formative work completed by the student during the preceding week, after reading suggested by the module teacher or supervisor.
 Seminars may also take the form of discussion after reading or essay writing, or oral presentations.
+Some subjects may also include museum classes or lab work.